NAME: Jessica Sarten

 HOW LONG HAVE YOU BEEN IN YOUR PRESENT JOB?

 I’ve worked at Marine Accessories Corporation (MAC for short) for just over 2 years.
 I’ve simultaneously been working as a freelancer offering e-commerce website design and development, digital marketing services, and graphic design / branding services for close to 3 years.

-WHAT IS THE BEST PART ABOUT DOING BUSINESS IN KNOXVILLE?
+WHAT DO YOU FIND TO BE THE BEST PART OF WORKING IN KNOXVILLE?